brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 ### Pop Culture Examples of Bards

-- [Scott Pilgrim and Todd the Vegan from _Scott Pilgrim vs the World_](https://www.youtube.com/watch?v=1gkETBPx49I) - Powerful psychic attacks channeled through a bass guitar, what's not to like?
+- [Scott Pilgrim and Todd the Vegan from _Scott Pilgrim vs the World_](https://www.youtube.com/watch?v=1gkETBPx49I) - Powerful psychic attacks channeled through a bass guitar—what's not to like?
 Just don't drink the half and half.
 - [Soul King Brook from _One Piece_](https://www.youtube.com/watch?v=isAb1S_yA74) - He's the ship's musician as well as their secondary swordsman.
 Brook is probably a College of Swords Bard.
-- [Star-Lord from _Guardians of the Galaxy_](https://www.youtube.com/watch?v=jaaJyAjvajo) - If you've ever wanted to stop a battle with a dance-off (and, let's be honest, who hasn't?), the Bard class might be for you.
+- [Star-Lord from _Guardians of the Galaxy_](https://www.youtube.com/watch?v=jaaJyAjvajo) - If you've ever wanted to stop a battle with a dance-off (and be honest, who hasn't?), the Bard class might be for you.

 ## <a name="Cleric"></a>Cleric

 Clerics are full casters who wear armor, making them much more durable than most other spellcasters, and they do well on the front lines of combat.
 They have the best [support magic](/5e-build-guides/support-caster-builds/), but a wide variety of subclasses allows them to serve just about any role on the battlefield, from [ranged blaster](/5e-build-guides/blaster-caster-builds/) to frontline warrior to trickster illusionist and even mind reader.
-They can also absolutely destroy undead monsters, which is nice flavor that comes in handy from time to time.
-Clerics gain their powers from a god, and there are a wide variety of gods to choose from, making many different character concepts possible.
+They can also absolutely destroy undead monsters, which is flavorful and comes in handy occasionally.
+Clerics gain their powers from a god, and there are many gods to choose from, making many different character concepts possible.

 Primary Stat: [Wisdom](/5e-character-creation/mental-stats-compared/#Wisdom)